deborah lafer scher '80

 Michelle’s work focuses on “the biology of adversity,” a non-traditional area in cardiovascular research involving the interplay between chronic psychological stress and cardiovascular disease in vulnerable populations.
 A fellow of the American Heart Association and the American College of Cardiology, she has served as the vice president of the Association of Black Cardiologists, USA, and is currently a member of their board.

-Michelle recently transitioned to Michele is professor of medicine and founding director of the Center for the Study of Adversity and Cardiovascular Disease at the University of California at San Francisco.
+Michele is professor of medicine and founding director of the Center for the Study of Adversity and Cardiovascular Disease at the University of California at San Francisco.
 Concurrently she remains an adjunct professor of medicine at Johns Hopkins School of Medicine.
 Woman’s Day magazine honored her with a 2014 Red Dress Award—along with Bill, Hillary and Chelsea Clinton.

 James House ’65 earned his Ph.D. in social psychology from the University of Michigan, before joining its faculty in 1978.
 A trailblazer in examining large data sets associated with social research, Jim became the Angus Campbell Distinguished University Professor of Survey Research, Public Policy, and Sociology at the University of Michigan’s Gerald R. Ford School for Public Policy in 2008.